Accounts Receivable Collection and bad Debt Management Policy

 I. Student Tuition

-If payments are not received in full by November 25th for Fall and April 25th for Spring, the students will be prevented from registering for subsequent terms and the accounts will be referred to a collection agency for level I follow up correspondence.
-This is done for a nominal fee and involves mailing multiple notices to defaulters over a 45-day period.
+If payments are not received in full by November 25th for Fall and April 25th for Spring, the students will be prevented from registering for subsequent terms and the accounts may be referred to a collection agency or agencies for follow up.
+This may involve contacting (or attempts at contacting) the defaulters over a 45-day period.

-Students not paid in full after level I will be assigned to a more aggressive level of collection (level II) that may conclude in legal processes and credit reporting.
+Students not paid in full after initial follow-up by the agency will be assigned to a more aggressive level of collection efforts that may conclude in legal processes and credit reporting.

 II.
 Third Party Tuition Billings

-Through the Division of Community Services, the College enters into agreements with Business and Industry clients that involve a variety of arrangements for the delivery of credit and non-credit instruction.
+Through various Divisions and Offices, the College enters into agreements with a broad range of business and industry clients that involve a variety of arrangements for the delivery of credit and non-credit instruction.
 Payment terms can range from standard tuition rates per student (employee) to a lump sum for the total activity.
 These arrangements routinely involve written agreements that include billing arrangements for tuition, fees and books.
-Individual student accounts are credited and a receivable is established with the Business and Industry client.
-Upon the completion of registration and textbook activity, a bill is issued to the client and this usually occurs mid-way into the instructional process.
+Individual student accounts are credited and a receivable is established with the business and industry client.
+Upon the completion of registration (and textbook and supplies arrangement), an invoice is issued to the client, which usually occurs mid-way through the instructional process, term or semester.

-• All Business and Industry agreements are to include terms that require payment upon receipt of College invoice.
+All third party agreements are to include billing terms that either require payment upon receipt of College invoice or Net 30 payment term.

-• If payment is not received by the end of the academic year, relationship with the client is suspended.
+If payment is not received by the end of the academic year, every effort shall be made to resolve and collect the outstanding balance.

-• Accounts associated with suspended relationships will be referred to an agency for aggressive collection.
+Accounts associated with past due balances will be referred to a collection agency or agencies for collection.

 III.
 Employee Computer Loan Program